-For instance, the military may use the term CBRNE when referring to specialist teams or individuals who are responsible for protecting the American nation from chemical, biological, radiological, nuclear, and explosive threats.
-On the other hand, the Occupational Health and Safety Administration (OSHA) focuses on CBRNE in terms of workers being prepared to handle CBRNE materials while performing their job duties, as well as protective measures to be used by employees in instances of CBRNE related emergencies.
+The military may use the term CBRNE when referring to specialist teams or individuals who are responsible for protecting the American nation from chemical, biological, radiological, nuclear, and explosive threats.
+On the other hand, the Occupational Health and Safety Administration (OSHA) focuses on CBRNE in terms of workers being prepared to handle CBRNE materials while performing their job duties, as well as protective measures to be used by employees in instances of CBRNE-related emergencies.

 It is important to note that OSHA may often refer to CBRNE materials as hazardous substances.
 The guidance offered by the agency on these hazardous substances is not only extensive, but is also segregated by requirements for different individuals, occupations, and CBRNE events.
 For instance, OSHA has issued detailed guidelines for the selection of appropriate respiratory protection based on the role of each individual in an emergency response operation.

 Training Aids CBRNE Dangers

 In today's highly unpredictable world, with the increasing level of CBRNE threats, employers must train their employees to understand what these hazards are, and how to protect themselves and society from their negative impact.
 With the number of CBRNE-related disasters seen over the last decade or so, it is not surprising that OSHA continues to emphasize the importance of training and education not only for workers who handle CBRNE materials but also for disaster site workers and first responders.